A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 • Serenity has a lower upfront cost, with industry-competitive pricing, filtration and features.

-• Signature has premium filtration and hydrotherapy, along with a wide array of customizable options and features, at a higher initial price.
+• Signature is our premium line, with extra features, including our unique self-cleaning filtration system and advanced hydrotherapy, along with a wide array of customizable options and features.

 With each we’re going to go over: